bayyangjie/Web-Scraping-Apple-Store-Products/README.md

 Beautiful Soup is used for reading the html content from the site and convert the data into a structured tree format.

+Used Visual Studio extension 'Live Server' to view the actual webpage after loading the html file "apple_store.html" in Visual Studio.

 ## Importing the HTML data as read mode

 ```python